shivaninja/AC-to-DC-Converter-Using-Bridge-Diode/README.md

 Power ON → capacitor fills up (voltage rises)

-Power OFF → no place for charge to go
+Power OFF & There is no 10k ohm resistor to consume the voltage

+The voltage does not become zero

+Since the voltage does not become zero the capacitor does not discharge(NOTE: Capicitor only discharges when voltage becomes zero)

 Capacitor stays charged for a long time